Best Books: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010

 Lynn Brunelle, illus. by Jason Chin (Holiday House/Porter)

-Chin’s magnificent watercolor and gouache spreads capture the grace of a blue whale in life alongside the bustling ecosystem that surrounds it in death, as Brunelle chronicles the countless creatures that its carcass will sustain over a century.
+Chin’s magnificent watercolor and gouache spreads capture the grace of a blue whale in life alongside the bustling ecosystem that surrounds it in death, as Brunelle chronicles the countless creatures that its carcass will sustain over more than a century.
 Against a background of inky darkness that encapsulates the cold and silence of the ocean floor, this meticulous breakdown of death supporting life offers a brilliant exposition of the way that populations grow and endure.

 LIST